Saving Data Using JSON Parameters

 • @json_changes_f3 (or @JsonChangesF3)

-@json_changes_f3 is the same as @json_changes_f2, but it always gets the complete set of values even for empty columns.
+• @json_changes_f3 behaves like @json_changes_f2, but always returns the complete set of values, even for empty columns.

-Also, you can find the following built-in parameters useful:
+Additionally, the following built-in parameters may be useful:

-• @json_columns (or @JsonColumns) gets actual column names.
+• @json_columns (or @JsonColumns): Retrieves actual column names.

-• @table_name (or @TableName) gets the name of the select query object.
+• @table_name (or @TableName): Retrieves the name of the select query object.

 Configuration